Cloud ERP vs. On-Premise ERP

 Take an AWS Cloud Migration Test Drive

-If you are running on-premise, weigh a to against the costs and constraints of renewing your on-premise hardware. is not an all-or-nothing scenario; your company can test drive AWS by migrating some of your less-critical processes for evaluation.
+If you are running PeopleSoft on-premise, weigh a cloud migration to AWS against the costs and constraints of renewing your on-premise hardware.
+Cloud migration is not an all-or-nothing scenario; your company can test drive AWS by migrating some of your less-critical processes for evaluation.
 For example, while on-premises hardware is a huge capital expenditure, moving your ERP to the cloud transitions CapEx to OpEx with a low point of entry – a monthly or annual subscription that avoids having to install and maintain new hardware and significantly dilutes the price of the license fees for every software package your company utilizes.

 Evaluate Your Cloud Provider’s Security History